fastenhealth/policy/privacy_policy.md

 Fasten Health Inc. ("us," "we," or "our") operates the https://www.fastenhealth.com/ website (the "Site") and the services available through our Site (collectively, the “Services”).

-This Privacy Policy, in conjunction with the Company's Terms and Conditions (https://policy.fastenhealth.com/terms.html) ("Terms and Conditions"), informs you of our policies regarding the collection, use, and disclosure of Personal Information when you use our Service.
+This Privacy Policy, in conjunction with the Company's Terms and Conditions (https://policy.fastenhealth.com/terms.html) ("Terms and Conditions"), informs you of our policies regarding the collection, use, and disclosure of Personal Information when you use our Services.
 Additionally, unless otherwise defined in this Privacy Policy, terms used in this Privacy Policy have the same meanings as in our Terms and Conditions.

 By visiting the Site, or using any of our Services, you agree that your personal information will be handled as described in this Policy.